bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 Speaker 0: 00:28:50

-That's not something everyone agrees on, Sjoerd.
+That's not something everyone agrees on, Sjors.

 Speaker 1: 00:28:53